en

 Tobe Shrine is located in the south of Nagoya.
 It is a beautiful neighborhood shrine.

-On the 3rd Sunday each month (except January and August) the shrine is offering a tea ceremony service open to everyone.
+On the 3rd Sunday of each month (except January and August) the shrine offers a tea ceremony service open to everyone.
 No reservation is required.
 Just show up and watch the tea ceremony master serve tea as only the Japanese can.

 Tobe Shrine (富部神社)